Operadic actions on long knots and 2-string links: Operads

 Operads are useful to specify categories of algebraic objects.
 This is formalized via operadic actions which we define now.

-\begin{Defn} Let $\OO$ be a colored operad over the set of colors $S$ and $X=(X_s)_{s \in S}$ an $S$-tuple of spaces.
-We say that $X$ is a \emph{$\OO$-algebra} if it comes with a morphism of operads $\kappa: \OO \rightarrow \EE_X$.
-In other words, a \emph{$\OO$-algebra structure} on $X$ is a collection of maps
+\begin{Defn} Let $\OO$ be a colored operad over the set of colors $S$ and $X=(X_s)_{s \in S}$ an $S$--tuple of spaces.
+We say that $X$ is an \emph{$\OO$--algebra} if it comes with a morphism of operads $\kappa\co \OO \rightarrow \EE_X$.
+In other words, an \emph{$\OO$--algebra structure} on $X$ is a collection of maps

-preserving the operadic compositions, identities and symmetric actions described in \cite{Yau}.
-They may also be thought of as maps $\OO(\u{t}; s) \times X^{\times \u{t}} \rightarrow X_s$ and we shall use each framework when it is more convenient.
-A \emph{morphism of $\OO$-algebras} $f: X \rightarrow Y$ is a collection of maps $f_s: X_s \rightarrow Y_s$ preserving the operadic actions. \end{Defn}
+preserving the operadic compositions, identities and symmetric actions described in~\cite{Yau}.
+They may also be thought of as maps $\OO(\ult; s) \times X^{\times \ult} \rightarrow X_s$, and we shall use each framework when it is more convenient.
+A \emph{morphism of $\OO$--algebras} $f\co X \rightarrow Y$ is a collection of maps $f_s\co X_s \rightarrow Y_s$ preserving the operadic actions. \end{Defn}

 \begin{Ex} Consider the operad obtained with the one point space in every arity and trivial symmetric actions and operadic compositions.
-An action of this operad on a space $X$ is the data of a single map $X^{\times n} \rightarrow X$ for every non-negative $n$.
-One readily checks that the required relations correspond to the associativity and commutatity of $X^{\times 2} \rightarrow X$, as well as the fact that the element specified by the $0^{th}$ map $X^{\times 0} \rightarrow X$ acts as a unit.
+An action of this operad on a space $X$ is the data of a single map $X^{\times n} \rightarrow X$ for every nonnegative $n$.
+One readily checks that the required relations listed in \cite{Yau} correspond to the associativity and commutativity of $X^{\times 2} \rightarrow X$, as well as the fact that the element specified by the zeroth map $X^{\times 0} \rightarrow X$ acts as a unit.
 In other words, an action of this operad on $X$ is a commutative topological monoid structure on $X$.
 This justifies the terminology $\Com$ for this operad. \end{Ex}